smlabto/polidashboard/README.md

 ## ❇️ Database

-Polidashboard stores the ad data that come from Meta's platforms inside of Postgres.
+Polidashboard stores the ad data that comes from Meta's platforms inside of Postgres.
 Before fetching any data from Meta, it is necessary to create the required database and tables with the following instructions: